Skip to main content

 -Instagram- Linked to my Facebook for easy cross posting.

--TikTok- Use for video marketing.
-Download without watermark to recycle and use on other platforms.
+-TikTok- Use for marketing.
+Download videos without watermark to recycle and use on other platforms.

 -Threads- The new Twitter for people who never liked Twitter like myself.
 I post content like I would on FB & IG.

 -Pinterest - Again, I share my recycled TikToks here and make my books storyboards visible when the book is published for readers to enjoy.
-I also share my blog posts here.
+I also share my blog posts here, website updates, and keep general active romance boards.

 -YouTube - Yep you guessed it.
 I recycle my TikTok videos here.